Guide to product details

 If you want to sell a physical product or service that includes a file (instruction, manual, e-book, etc.) that buyers can download after the purchase, you can also attach such a file in the Files tab.

 This product requires shipping or pickup — The setting for whether a product needs to be shipped.
-Uncheck it for digital products or services or for products that you never ship.
+Uncheck it for digital products and services or for products that you never ship.

 Weight and Dimensions — The product's actual weight and dimensions.

 The value in the Weight field mirrors the value in the Weight field on the General tab of the product details page.
-In the Tax and Shipping tab, you can also specify your products' Length, Width, and Height to obtain precise carrier-calculated shipping rates for your customers (if the integration with your shipping carrier supports dimensional weight).
+In the Shipping & Pickup tab, you can also specify your products' Length, Width, and Height to obtain precise carrier-calculated shipping rates for your customers (if the integration with your shipping carrier supports dimensional weight).

-Shipping Rates — Specified shipping rates for this particular product (if it requires shipping).
-Use one of four offered options to set an individual shipping strategy:
+Shipping Rates — Individual shipping rates for this particular product (if it requires shipping).
+Use one of four offered options to set product-specific shipping rates:

 By default, your store’s shipping methods that you set on the Shipping and Pickup page are used.
 You can keep the first shipping rates option — your store's regular shipping rates — if the item is shipped like most of the products in your store.